weezy20/zv/README.md

 # zv (zig version) manager

 `zv` is a blazing fast, cross-platform, simple-to-use, compiler toolchain manager for zig, written in Rust. `zv` aims to be a fast & dependable manager zig/zls both system-wide & project specific with either inline syntax `zig +<version>` or using a `.zigversion` file in your project root.
 A `version` could be a semver, `master`, `latest` for latest stable.
-These values are fetched from the cached ziglang download index available at `https://ziglang.org/download/index.json`
+These values are fetched from the cached ziglang download index available at <a href="https://ziglang.org/download/index.json">zig official index</a>

 With `zv` binaries you can now build with the master branch without changing your default system zig version:
 ```sh